Master’s Degree in Finance

 Online or In-person

-- Investment - Students will learn how to analyze investments, investment portfolios, and how to advise clients on investments.
+- Investment—Students will learn how to analyze investments and portfolios and how to advise clients on investments.

 - Computation and Programming - Students will study technical functions that finance professionals use in order to access data.

-- MBA with the Finance concentration - This is for students who would like a broad degree in management but who also have an interest in finance.
+- MBA with a Finance concentration - This is for students who would like a broad degree in management but who also have an interest in finance.

 Classes in Finance

-- Managerial Economics – this class provides an overview of economic tools and analytic approaches available to the manager of a company.
+- Managerial Economics – an overview of economic tools and analytic approaches available to the manager of a company.

-- Financial Management – this class would concentrate on financial management benefits that people are interested in regarding financial planning, investing, and other financial concerns.
+- Financial Management – financial management benefits that people are interested in regarding financial planning, investing, and other financial concerns.

 Admission Requirements

-Admission requirements differ based on the school and program, however, most will require students to have a bachelor’s degree from an accredited school, to complete an application essay, and submit letters of recommendation.
-Students most likely will need to have a bachelor’s degree in accounting, economics, finance, statistics, business administration, or other related fields.Some schools might also require professional experience, but even if the school doesn’t, it can help to have that work experience to put on the application.
+Admission requirements vary by school and program.
+However, most will require students to have a bachelor’s degree from an accredited school, complete an application essay, and submit letters of recommendation.
+Students will most likely need a bachelor’s degree in accounting, economics, finance, statistics, business administration, or other related fields.Some schools might also require professional experience, but even if the school doesn’t, it can help to have that work experience to put on the application.
 Schools usually also want students to have a 3.0 GPA or higher.

 How to Choose a Program